School Counselors Impact Student Outcomes

 - They are 2 times more likely to pursue a bachelor’s degree

-Other important factors included whether the student participated in a college prep program, the percentage of the student’s close friends who planned on going to a four-year college, parent expectations concerning the child’s postsecondary participation, whether the child met with a counselor in the ninth grade to talk about college and whether the child’s parents talked with a counselor about college when the child was in the eleventh grade.
+Other important factors included whether the student participated in a college prep program, the percentage of the student’s close friends who planned to attend a four-year college, parent expectations concerning the child’s postsecondary participation, whether the child met with a counselor in the ninth grade to talk about college and whether the child’s parents talked with a counselor about college when the child was in the eleventh grade.

 It is unclear whether the results suffer from selection bias.
 In other words, college-bound students are more likely to meet with a school counselor, as opposed to the meeting causing the student to aspire to a postsecondary education.
 Most likely it is a combination of both.
 Nevertheless, the much greater likelihood of filing the FAFSA suggests that meetings with school counselors are causing more students to file the FAFSA.